Fate of many-body localization in an Abelian lattice gauge theory: Introduction

-Recently, thermalization properties of short-ranged interacting models with constrained Hilbert spaces have received a great deal of attention due to the striking observation of persistent many-body revivals in a kinematically-constrained chain of $51$ Rydberg atoms~\cite{Bernien2017} when initialized in a N\'eel state while other high-energy initial states thermalized rapidly, as expected from ETH.
-A minimal model with a constrained Hilbert space to incorporate strong Rydberg blocking, the PXP model~\cite{Sachdev2002, Lesanovsky2012}, revealed that this ergodicity-breaking mechanism is due to the presence of some highly-athermal ETH-violating eigenstates~\cite{Turner2018a, Turner2018b}, dubbed quantum many-body scars, embedded in a spectrum that satisfies ETH.
-More recent work on infinite-temperature energy transport shows a novel super-diffusive regime~\cite{PXPtransport2023} in PXP chains.
 It is interesting to ask whether such kinematically-constrained theories can exhibit MBL in the presence of quenched disorder.
 While studies on disordered PXP chains~\cite{MBLPXP2018} as well as on other constrained systems~\cite{MBLmodelconstrained2024} including disordered quantum dimer models on two-dimensional lattices~\cite{MBLQDM2020,Pietracaprina_2021} suggested the possibility of MBL in such models, an analysis of a family of generalized PXP models with quenched randomness in one-dimensional chains~\cite{SchardicchioPRL2021} gives evidence for the absence of MBL in the thermodynamic limit.
 In particular, \cite{MBLQDM2020} investigated the same Hamiltonian as here, but in a more constraining superselection sector, while \cite{Pietracaprina_2021} explored the same Hamiltonian on a different lattice.
 The aim of both investigations was to use constrained Hilbert spaces to maximize the physical sizes for which MBL could be detected.
 Both investigations concluded the existence of ergodic and localized regimes on lattices involving 64 and 78 sites, and at below and above moderately large disorder strengths.
 However, no clear transition could be identified.